Malachov/knowledge/README.md

 There are also language specific references - helpers for particular languages.

+When you are contributing, there are two possible ways.
+For adding new snippets, put it directly to main.
+If you want to change the structure, create feature branch and merge request to main.
 If you edit some headings, do not forget to update table of contents in JetBrains - just show Quick fixes and do Update table...

 ## TOC